WillUHD/PowerGadget/README.md

 	> No intention of infringement.
 If you have any issues, hit me up!

 ### Future direction
-- Settings page with custom value pinning / hardware metric selection?
+- A settings page to adjust plot capacity, plot interval, exclude certain metrics, pin custom values, etc
-- Auto-detect nominal TDP/frequency (might be gimmicky)?
+- Auto-detect nominal TDP/frequency to pin on the graph (as opposed to hard-set 24W/2.0GHz)
-- Known issue: Crashes when trying to enter remote desktop, requiring restarting the app.
-Unfortunately, this is a problem with AWT and is unfixable on my side
+- Known issue: Will crash when switching the graphics context (eg. entering remote desktop), which is an AWT issue and is unfixable
-- Make it also work on non-Intel systems (currently only utilization shows up on an AMD CPU)
-- Multi-GPU support (not just iGPUs)
+- Improve backend support for non-Intel systems with d/eGPUs (currently, an AMD CPU will only show utilization)